LarsGavris/presidio/docs/tutorial/08_no_code.md

 An example YAML file can be found [here](https://github.com/microsoft/presidio/blob/main/presidio-analyzer/conf/example_recognizers.yaml).

-(For more information on the schema, see the `PatternRecognizer` definition on the [API Docs](https://microsoft.github.io/presidio/api-docs/api-docs.html#tag/Analyzer)).
+For more information on the schema, see the `PatternRecognizer` definition on the [API Docs](https://microsoft.github.io/presidio/api-docs/api-docs.html#tag/Analyzer).

 Once the YAML file is created, it can be loaded into the `RecognizerRegistry` instance.